praveenr2998/Optical-Actuation-Of-Robotic-Finger-Movements-Using-Computer-Vision/README.md

 To build the model i followed the instructions mentioned in this Github repository by "Edge Electronics" - https://github.com/EdjeElectronics/TensorFlow-Object-Detection-API-Tutorial-Train-Multiple-Objects-Windows-10

 I have used my own images to train the classifier.
 It is based of Google's Faster RCNN V2 COCO.
-The neural network would detect the orientation of my fingers.
+The neural network would detect the orientation of fingers.